From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Introduction

 \item[(d)] Assuming that \(X\) has no vanishing ends.
 Then the \(\nu\)-energy of \(\grC\) is determined by \(\nu \), the \(\Spin^c\)-structure, \(\{\pmb{\gamma }_i\}_i\) and \(\fh\) via the explicit formula (\ref{eq:F_vgrC}). \end{itemize} \end{thm}

-See Definition \ref{def:chain} below for the definitions of chains of t-curves, as well as their \(\Spin^c\) structures and relative homology classes.
-The term ``cylindrical'' in Case (i) above refers to the case when \(X\) is a 4-dimensional cylinder \(\mathbb{R}\times Y\), and \(\mu_r\), \(\hat{\grp}_r\) are invariant under translation in the \(\mathbb{R}\) factor.
-Meanwhile, \(\tau_L\) denotes translation by \(L\) in the \(\mathbb{R}\)-factor of \(\bbR\times Y\).
-(Cf. \textsection \ref{sec:convention}).

-\begin{rem} As with typical Floer theories, constraints on the relative homotopy class (Condition (2) of Theorem \ref{thm:l-conv} in our setting; also assumed in Theorem \ref{thm:g-conv}) may be replaced by the more general condition of a uniform upper bound on a certain ``topological energy''.
+See Definition \ref{def:chain} below for the definitions of chains of t-curves, as well as their \(\Spin^c\) structures and relative homology classes. \begin{rem} As with typical Floer theories, constraints on the relative homotopy class (Condition (2) of Theorem \ref{thm:l-conv} in our setting; also assumed in Theorem \ref{thm:g-conv}) may be replaced by the more general condition of a uniform upper bound on a certain ``topological energy''.
 Compare e.g. \cite{KM}'s Theorem 24.6.2 and Proposition 24.6.4.
 The corresponding ``energy-bound'' condition in our setting takes the form of:

 where \(\scrE_{top}^{\mu, \hat{\grp}}\) is a natural generalization of \cite{KM}'s ``perturbed topological energy'' \(\scrE_{top}^{\hat{\grp}}\).
 (Cf. (\ref{assume:EtopX-ubdd}) below.)
 Fixing the relative homotopy class \(\mathfrc{h}\) as in Condition (2) of Theorem \ref{thm:l-conv} leads to a bound of the preceding form (with \(\smE_p\) depending on \(\mathfrc{h}\)); see Lemma \ref{lem:E_topX} below.
 As explained in \textsection \ref{sec:energy-comp}, such a bound on the (Seiberg-Witten) topological energy is virtually equivalent to a bound on the corresponding symplectic version of energy, which is required in Gromov-type compactness theorems.
 A special case of such a generalization is used in the proof of \(HM=PFH\) in \cite{LT}. \end{rem}